Ditipriya5678/Educational-Website-CAT-Academy/README.md

 # Educational Website - CAT Academy
-This is an educational website created using HTML, CSS, Bootstrap.
+This is an educational website created as a part of Hack-o-Uplift Hackathon.